 Why Do Some Of My Calls On My iPhone Call Log Show Up As Cancelled?

 A canceled call on an iPhone log means the call was either disconnected by you, or it didn’t go through due to a network issue, or the call was declined by the receiver.

 Canceled calls represent the calls that didn’t go through and were hung up before going to voicemail.
-A network failure would also result in a “cancelled call”.
+A network failure would also result in a “canceled call”.

 Another reason why it appears as a canceled call is that you did not answer their call, and it went to Voicemail.
 Moreover, an incoming call to Voicemail without a message is also categorized as a canceled call.

-To put it simply, any incoming or outgoing call that wasn’t answered or did not go through and ended without going to Voicemail is called a “cancelled” call on iPhone.
+To put it simply, any incoming or outgoing call that wasn’t answered or did not go through and ended without going to Voicemail is called a “canceled” call on iPhone and will show up on the user’s call log.
 A network failure would also result in a canceled call.

 How Do You Know If Someone Blocked Your Calls On iPhone?

 If you get a notification like ‘message not delivered or no notification at all it’s a sign of a potential block.
 If you call the person, and the call goes straight to voicemail or rings once(or half a ring) it’s likely you have been blocked.

 Blocked calls are different from declined calls because when your calls are blocked, they can never get through to the recipient.
 The blocking feature is built-in in iPhones that can be enabled by tapping on the “block this caller” option in their contact info.

 So if your recipient has used this option for your contact, your calls would be blocked and they will not receive any incoming calls from you anymore.
 The “block this caller” option also blocks your text messages and FaceTime calls, stopping you to communicate with them in any form.